Primitive asymptotics in $\phi^4$ vector theory: Setup

 \subsection{Renormalization, primitive graphs, and periods}

-The renormalization of Feynman graphs has the structure of a Hopf algebra \cite{kreimer_hopf_1998,kreimer_overlapping_1999,connes_renormalization_2001}, where the \emph{primitive} elements are the Feynman integrals without subdivergences, and the coproduct of the Hopf algebra realizes the Zimmerman forest formula \cite{zimmermann_convergence_1969} of extracting and renormalizing subdivergences.
-We remind the reader of the following facts which will be used in the rest of the paper: \begin{itemize} \item As $\phi^4$ theory is renormalizable in four dimensions, a graph is superficially divergent if and only if it has four or less external edges. \item A graph is primitive if it is \emph{cyclically 6-edge connected}, that is, if it has no proper subgraphs of valence less than 6, except for trees. \item Every propagator-type graph except the 2-loop multiedge (the "sunrise" graph) has a vertex-type subgraph upon removing a vertex adjacent to an external edge. \item Consequently, except for the 2-loop multiedge, all primitive graphs of $\phi^4$ theory are vertex-type graphs. \item The 2-loop multiedge itself is primitive if one chooses renormalization conditions such that tadpole graphs vanish, otherwise the 2-loop multiedge has 1-loop multiedges (\emph{fish}, \cref{fig:fish}) as divergent subgraphs. \end{itemize}
+The renormalization of Feynman graphs has the structure of a Hopf algebra \cite{kreimer_hopf_1998,kreimer_overlapping_1999,connes_renormalization_2001}, where the \emph{primitive} elements are the Feynman integrals without subdivergences, and the coproduct of the Hopf algebra realizes the Zimmermann forest formula \cite{zimmermann_convergence_1969} of extracting and renormalizing subdivergences.
+We remind the reader of the following facts which will be used in the rest of the paper: \begin{itemize} \item As $\phi^4$ theory is renormalizable in four dimensions, a graph is superficially divergent if and only if it has four or less external edges. \item A graph is primitive if it is \emph{cyclically 6-edge connected}, that is, if it has no proper subgraphs of valence less than 6, except for trees. \item Every propagator-type graph except the 2-loop multiedge (the "sunrise" graph) has a vertex-type subgraph upon removing a vertex adjacent to an external edge. \item Consequently, except for the 2-loop multiedge, all primitive graphs of $\phi^4$ theory are vertex-type graphs. \item The 2-loop multiedge contains three distinct 1-loop multiedges (\emph{fish}, \cref{fig:fish}) as divergent subgraphs.
+Contracting any one of theses subgraphs produces a 1-loop tadpole (case $L=1$ of \cref{eq:bubble-tadpole}).
+In the massless theory, and in a massive theory with kinematic renormalization conditions, tadpole Feynman integrals vanish.
+In that case, the 2-loop multiedge is primitive. \end{itemize}

 The Feynman integral of primitive vertex-type graphs depends logarithmically on the momentum scale.
-The coefficient of this dependence is the \emph{Feynman period} \cite{broadhurst_knots_1995,schnetz_quantum_2010,brown_periods_2010,balduf_statistics_2023}, given by the parametric Feynman integral of the first Symanzik polynomial $\psi_g$ of $g$:
+The coefficient of this dependence is the \emph{Feynman period} \cite{broadhurst_knots_1995,schnetz_quantum_2010,brown_periods_2010,balduf_statistics_2023}.
+One possible representation of the Feynman period in a 4-dimensional theory is by the parametric Feynman integral of the first Symanzik polynomial $\psi_g$ of $g$:

 The period is defined for vertex-type graphs $g$, but the periods of all decompletions of the same completion $G$ (\cref{def:completion_decompletion}) have the same value, denoted by $\period(G):=\period(g)$.